LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    ``Main(string[] args)``.
 If there is not command line argument, prompt the user for it.
    The abbreviation should not include spaces.
-   An example would be Comp170.
+   An example would be comp170.
 All data files will include the class abbreviation as part of their name.
-We will use Comp170 in the examples, but it could be something else.
+We will use comp170 in the examples, but it could be something else.

 #.
 There are two master files.
-One is "Categories" + the course abbreviation
+One is "categories\_" + the course abbreviation
    + ".txt".
 For example, categories_comp170.txt.

    It will contain three lines.